All my practice documents live here - intake forms, policies, how I work. If paperwork feels like a lot, this is the only place you'll need to look.

 This is the question I get most often, and it's a fair one.
 In my rural mountain community, "herbalist" often conjures images of mason jars and laminated handouts.

-I don’t simply match a symptom to an herb.
-I build a functional picture of what is driving your physiological patterns and design a protocol specific to your unique biology.
-What I bring to that clinical framework is also a decade of land-based apprenticeship and a deep relationship with the plants themselves - not just their constituents, but their character.
-Those two lenses together are what make this work distinct.
+What I bring to that clinical framework is a decade of land-based apprenticeship and a deep relationship with the plants themselves - not just their constituents, but their character.
+Those two lenses together -—the clinical and the ecological—- are what make this work distinct.

 2